The problem with pet shops

 Female rats are forced to be continuously pregnant.

-As they are usually housed with the males all the time, they can have a 3 week old litter, a new born litter and be pregnant again, all at the same time.
+As they are usually housed with the males constantly, they can have a 3 week old litter, a new born litter and be pregnant again, all at the same time.
 The babies she will produce will be undersized, in poor health and usually unhandleable as the first time they ever get picked up properly is when they get to their new homes.
-Many more babies die before they ever reach the pet shop.

 The mother rats die young after a pathetic life where they are no more than breeding machines.
 They are given no toys, no stimulation, no space to do much else but lay there and produce babies.
 The rats are fed on sub-par foods, which is even more of a concern when you take into account how much extra nourishment a pregnant/nursing female needs, especially when she is being asked to produce so many babies, continuously.

-It should be clear that these are atrocious conditions for any animal to have to live in.
-However, ask a pet shop where they obtain their animals and they will not tell you it is a place like this.
-They will usually say 'a local breeder', and try to convince you only a few litters each year are bred and the animals are all fantastically cared for.
+However, ask a pet shop where they obtain their animals and they will not tell you it is a place like this; they will usually say ‘a local breeder’, and try to convince you only a few litters each year are bred, and the animals are all fantastically cared for.

 Ask if you can meet with these breeders, or see their facilities, and you will be denied.